Keep the Trail Access info current...

 The Mitchell River National Park protects spectacular river scenery, serene rainforest gullies, rugged landscapes and significant occurrences of some of Victoria's more unusual vegetation communities.
 The park covers an area of 12,200 ha and is divided by the spectacular Mitchell River, one of 18 Heritage Rivers in Victoria.
 This easily accessible national park is a 45 minute drive from Bairnsdale.
 The western side can be reached via the Dargo Road, providing memorable opportunities for day visitors and the more adventurous recreationalist.

 Mitchell River National Park is 300 kilometres from Melbourne.
 From the Princes Highway (A1), turn off at Lindenow Road (C602) west of Bairnsdale.
-Turn left into Dargo Road (C601) then right into Waller Road at the National Park sign.
+Turn left into Dargo Road (C601) then right into Wallers Road at the National Park sign.

 - Hiking experience and a good level of fitness required.